Floorp-Projects/Floorp/browser/components/asrouter/docs/feature-callout.md

   // multiple messages with the same trigger and similar targeting. weight?: number; // e.g. weight: 200 is more likely than weight: 100 priority?: number; // e.g. priority: 2 beats priority: 1
+  // Whether the message should be skipped in automated tests.
+If omitted, the
+  // message can be shown in tests.
+A truthy value will skip the message in
+  // tests.
+The value should be a string explaining why the message needs to be
+  // skipped.
+You can still test messages with this property in automation by
+  // stubbing `ASRouter.messagesEnabledInAutomation` (adding the message id to
+  // the array).
+This way, you can avoid showing the message in all tests except
+  // the specific test where you want to test it.
+This has no effect for
+  // messages in Nimbus experiments.
+It's for local messages only. skip_in_tests?: string;
   content: {
     // The same as the id above
     id: string;